Alfonso Andria

 Alfonso Andria (born 27 May 1952 in Salerno) is an Italian politician and Member of the European Parliament for Southern with the Margherita Party, part of the Alliance of Liberals and Democrats for Europe and sits on the European Parliament's Committee on Regional Development.

 He is a substitute for the Committee on the Environment, Public Health and Food Safety, a member of the Delegation for relations with the United States and a substitute for the Delegation for relations with Switzerland, Iceland and Norway and to the European Economic Area (EEA) Joint Parliamentary Committee.

+Biography

+The son of a school superintendent and a literature teacher, he earned a master’s degree in law.
+He began his career as a talented actor and singer in local amateur theater groups and later became a manager at the Salerno Provincial Tourism Board, where he worked from 1973 to 1995 in the events and tourism promotion sector in Italy and abroad, overseeing the organization of national and international events.